-Credits: 3Prerequisite(s): AR 141 with a C or better.
 This course will enable the student to explore the various tools and techniques associated with the medium of oil painting.
-The student will be introduced to the history of painting and color theory through learning activities.
+The student will also be introduced to the history of painting and color theory.
+Prerequisite(s): AR 141 with a C or better.
+Credits: 3